Skip to main content

 • Ask Mode + Agent Mode capabilities

-• Multi-terminal intelligence with 100% routing accuracy
+• Multi-terminal intelligence with context-aware query routing

-• 50+ command context awareness
+• Command context awareness across sessions

 • Flexible AI model selection: Choose from industry-leading models (Claude 3.5 Sonnet, GPT-4, Gemini) based on your workload, intelligence requirements, and cost preferences